-In January 2000, the company announced that it had entered into a strategic partner agreement with Edwards Lifesciences Corporation, formerly the CardioVascular Group of Baxter Healthcare Corporation for the development of ZFPs in cardiovascular and peripheral vascular diseases.
-Under this agreement, Edwards purchased a \$5,000,000 convertible debenture, and provided \$1,000,000 in initial research funding which was recorded as deferred revenue and will be recognized as revenue as related research services are performed.
-In March 2000, Edwards purchased a \$7,500,000 convertible debenture upon exercise of an option for a right of first refusal for three years to negotiate a license for additional ZFP-Therapeutics in cardiovascular and peripheral vascular diseases.
+In January 2000, the Company announced that it had entered into a strategic partner agreement with Edwards Lifesciences Corporation, formerly the CardioVascular Group of Baxter Healthcare Corporation for the development of ZFPs in cardiovascular and peripheral vascular diseases.
+Under this agreement, Edwards purchased a \$5 million convertible debenture, and provided \$1 million in initial research funding which was recorded as deferred revenue and will be recognized as revenue as related research services are performed.
+In March 2000, Edwards purchased a \$7.5 million convertible debenture upon exercise of an option for a right of first refusal for three years to negotiate a license for additional ZFP-Therapeutics in cardiovascular and peripheral vascular diseases.
 These debentures converted into common stock upon consummation of the public offering.
-In the future, Sangamo may receive option fees, milestone payments, royalties and additional research funding from this agreement.
+In the future, Sangamo may receive milestone payments, royalties and additional research funding from this agreement.

-NOTE 6-SUBSEQUENT EVENT - INITIAL PUBLIC OFFERING OF COMMON STOCK
+NOTE 6 - INITIAL PUBLIC OFFERING OF COMMON STOCK

-In April 2000, the company completed an initial public offering of 3,500,000 newly issued shares of its common stock at a price of \$15.00 per share receiving net proceeds of \$48,825,000.
+In April 2000, the Company completed an initial public offering of 3.5 million newly issued shares of its common stock at a price of \$15.00 per share receiving net proceeds of \$48.8 million.
 Simultaneously with the closing of the initial public offering, the 5,217,408 shares of convertible preferred stock outstanding at March 31, 2000 were automatically converted into 10,434,816 shares of common stock.
-In addition, the \$12.5 million convertible debenture, together with accrued interest, with Edwards Lifesciences Corporation, also converted into common stock at \$15 per share.
+In addition, the \$12.5 million convertible debentures, together with accrued interest, with Edwards Lifesciences Corporation, also converted into common stock at \$15 per share.